akapoor4/Data-606-Project/README.md

   	SeriesReport-20210228180835_bbfb44.xlsx

 The PYNB files depict the progress made on the project over the course of the semester.
-The final notbook is titled...
+The final notbook is titled Final Notebook.ipynb

 Please contact me at aneeshkapoor95@gmail.com with any questions or concerns.